Editor's Note: This post was originally published in April 2021 and has been updated for accuracy and comprehensiveness.

 - Professional and timely registration in SAM

 - Registration maintenance (in case changes in compliance requirements or changes in your business occur)

 Another important factor to consider when looking to work with the federal government is small business set-asides.

 What is a small business?

 This might seem like a basic question with an arbitrary answer.
-However, before we get into small business set-asides, we need to cover who the federal government considers to be a small business.
+However, before we get into small business set-asides, we need to cover who the federal government considers being a small business.

 Luckily, for federal contractors, the government's answer has specific requirements.

 First, your small business status is decided by your industry which is determined by your primary North American Industry Classification System (NAICS) code.

 There's a NAICS code for everything, ranging from tortilla manufacturing (311830) to uranium mining (212291).